 In one of our latest projects, we were proud to be part of recreating an essential chapter of a European capital history and introducing it to a new audience.
-It’s a fascinating, vibrant history, that we wanted to capture in this beer label that we’ve designed for URBB, Bucur beer.
+It’s a fascinating, vibrant history, that we wanted to capture in this beer branding that we’ve created for URBB, Bucur beer.
 The Romanian capital, Bucharest, has yet to be discovered by the new generation, with all its forgotten stories, gossips and famous people from a period known as “Belle Epoque”.

-This beer label design is celebrating a famous boulevard, Victoriei Avenue, but more than that, it is celebrating the place where the heart of the old and new city lays.
+This beer label is celebrating a famous boulevard, Victoriei Avenue, but more than that, it is celebrating the place where the heart of the old and new city lays.
 Victoriei Avenue is a place where people met to enjoy a good glass of beer, maybe listen to some music or have something special to eat & discover the city.
 The beer design unveils those old stories that we love to share and have a laugh about when we are out in the town with friends.
 The beer label presents the beauty of a European capital that has yet many good stories to tell and be rediscovered and reinterpreted.